Homeopathy Treatment for Kidney Creatinine and Its Medicine

 Treatment -

-The treatment of chronic kidney disease(CKD) mainly focuses on identifying the cause of chronic kidney disease(CKD), correcting it, thus slowing down the further damage to kidneys and in turn progression of the condition -
+The treatment of chronic kidney disease(CKD) mainly focuses on identifying the cause of chronic kidney disease(CKD), and correcting it, thus slowing down the further damage to kidneys and in turn progression of the condition -

 This usually involves-

-B- Dialysis-This a procedure in which blood is purified by passing it through a filtration machine instead of kidneys.
-This removes the excess water, electrolytes, toxins, and metabolic end products from the blood.
+B- Dialysis This a procedure in which blood is purified by passing it through a filtration machine instead of kidneys.
+This removes the excess water, electrolytes, toxins, and metabolic end-products from the blood.
 A patient would need dialysis as the Chronic kidney disease(CKD)condition advances to end-stage renal disease and the kidneys are no longer able to function.
 Dialysis works on the principle of diffusion of solutes and ultrafiltration of fluid across a semi-permeable membrane

 There are 2 types of dialysis -